Justification by Faith and Christian Ethics

 faith he identifies himself with Christ's life of perfect obedience and presents

 it to God on his behalf.
-Justice acknowledges that this life, which the sinner
+Divine justice acknowledges that this life, which the repentant sinner

-This instrumental action of faith is not a mere relic of Protestant orthodoxy.
-It is necessary to give the sinner a high view of God's law and an appreciation of His unalterable demand for a righteous life.
+This instrumental action of faith by the repentant sinner is not a mere relic of Protestant orthodoxy.
+It is necessary to give the sinner a high view of God's Law and an appreciation of His unalterable demand for a righteous life.
 How can the believing sinner identify himself with Christ's obedient living, how can he present that life to God in faith, how can he rejoice in the law-abiding life of Jesus Christ as his hope of salvation, unless that life he holds to in faith becomes his own standard of conduct?
 Faith honors the perfection of God in concrete obedience.

 4. The Dynamic Nature of Justification and Ethics